 Our Community Care team can assist with the following:

 We are committed to publicly funded work, as well as privately funded and strategic litigation.
 Our team provides an immense depth of experience.
-Please contact Neil Dinsdale or Jordan Lloyd to discuss any aspect of your case, however complex, to explore how Goldsmith Public Law Group members can advise and assist you.
+Please contact Neil Dinsdale to discuss any aspect of your case, however complex, to explore how Goldsmith Public Law Group members can advise and assist you.

 For further information about our services and fees, please click here.